Data-Free Knowledge Distillation for LiDAR-Aided Beam Tracking in MmWave Systems: Data-Free KD For Beam Tracking

 \subsection{Main Ideas}

-DF-KD builds upon the foundation of conventional KD, but removes the requirement of having access to the training dataset~\cite{DF_org}.
-In standard KD~\cite{Hinton_KD}, the objective is to transfer the knowledge from a large, high-capacity model, called \textit{teacher} and denoted by $\mathsf{T}$, to a more compact model, called \textit{student} and denoted by $\mathsf{S}$, typically one with fewer parameters or a simpler architecture, while retaining as much performance as possible.
-This is often achieved by minimizing the divergence between the student’s output distribution and the “soft” output probabilities of the teacher, which are computed using a temperature parameter, $T$, to soften the logits.
-Beyond output probabilities, KD can also transfer knowledge at different representational levels, such as intermediate hidden features or relational structures between samples~\cite{KD_survey25}. \\ In practice, the training samples may be unavailable due to constraints on privacy, storage, or transmission overheads.
-Instead, \textit{synthetic data} or feature priors, often guided by the \textit{pretrained} teacher’s internal activation statistics, are generated and used for distillation.
-This enables knowledge transfer without direct access to the training datasets.
-Motivated by this, we propose a DF-KD framework that leverages a pretrained teacher model and feature statistics--without requiring the original training dataset (i.e., LiDAR inputs or ground-truth labels)--to first train a synthetic data generator and then train a student model.
-The procedure is summarized in Alg.~\ref{alg_dfkd}, which takes the pretrained teacher and statistical priors as input and proceeds in two main steps.
-In step (1), the generator $\mathsf{G}$ is trained using the pretrained teacher.
-In step (2), the student model is trained using both the pretrained teacher and the generator.
-The details of these two steps are explained in the following sections.
+DF-KD builds upon conventional KD but does not require access to the original training dataset~\cite{DF_org}.
+In standard KD~\cite{Hinton_KD}, the objective is to transfer knowledge from a large, high-capacity teacher model $\mathsf{T}$ to a compact student model $\mathsf{S}$ with fewer parameters or a simpler architecture, while retaining as much performance as possible.
+This is typically achieved by minimizing the divergence between the student's output distribution and the soft output probabilities of the teacher, obtained by applying a temperature parameter $T$ to soften the logits.
+Beyond output probabilities, KD can also transfer knowledge at different representational levels, such as intermediate hidden features or relational structures between samples~\cite{KD_survey25}. \\ In practice, training data may be unavailable due to privacy constraints, storage limitations, or data collection overhead.
+In such cases, synthetic data guided by the teacher's internal representations can enable knowledge transfer without access to real training samples.
+Motivated by this, we propose a DF-KD framework that uses only the teacher model and its internal feature statistics--without requiring any raw LiDAR inputs or ground-truth labels--to train a synthetic data generator and subsequently a compact student model.
+The overall procedure is summarized in Algorithm~\ref{alg_dfkd} and proceeds in three steps.
+In Step~(0), the teacher $\mathsf{T}$ is trained on the real LiDAR dataset $\mathcal{D}$, and metadata statistics are collected from its internal representations.
+In Step~(1), the generator $\mathsf{G}$ is trained via knowledge inversion using the frozen teacher and the collected metadata.
+In Step~(2), the student $\mathsf{S}$ is trained exclusively on the synthetic data produced by $\mathsf{G}$, with knowledge distilled from $\mathsf{T}$.
+The details of each step are described in the following~subsections.